ihateemoji/bitwig-studio/README.md

 This repository contains files for packaging Bitwig Studio 5 for Void Linux using the XBPS package manager.

-## Files

-1. `template`: XBPS template file for Bitwig Studio 5

-## Template File

-The `template` file is an XBPS template for Bitwig Studio 5.

 - Architecture: x86_64 only
 - Build style: precompiled binaries